 - Tell the person who nominated you 7 things about yourself.

 - Nominate 10 -15 other great bloggers for the Versatile Blogger Award.

 Seven Things About Me

 What would you like to know?
 Here are a few things I have mentioned before, but am recycling for this post.
 I am all for recycling!

 - I love ironing (almost as much as karaoke!)

 - I love having cookery lessons from friends from other countries.
 I have had cookery lessons with friends from Ethiopia, Germany, Ghana, India, Iran, Italy, Jamaica, Nepal, Nigeria, Pakistan, Spain and Thailand – and I am always eager to learn more.

 - Candles scare me.
 In the town I grew up in there were a lot of deadly house fires due to accidents with candles or cigarette stubs that had not been extinguished properly.
 The houses on the council estate I grew up on would burn up like cardboard.
 Whole families have been lost in some of the fires that occurred.
 Very upsetting.
 Whenever anyone gives me candles as a gift, I give them away to someone else, normally a charity shop.

 - I used to swim competitively.
 From a young age I swam around ten hours a week.
+I am a complete and total water baby.
+My happy place is the water.
+I love diving down and dancing in the water.
+I love to swim up and down and up and down and feel the thrill of gliding so fast through the water.
 In recent years, I have taught several adult friends how to swim, including three women from Pakistan who had never been a swimming pool before they came to England.